-Soccer movie festivals and Football (Fútbol, Fútebol) film festivals are proliferating.
+Before COVID, soccer movie festivals and Football (Fútbol, Fútebol) film festivals were proliferating.
+I was getting many broken links on this page, so I decided I better update it.
+I have now put the most active festivals up top.
 Check these out to keep up with some of the latest football movies, although these festivals often show films that have been released in prior years.

 CINEfoot Football Film Festival (Brasil / Brazil)

 - The 7th Edition of this festival is being held May 19-24, 2016 in Rio

 - Followed by additional showings in November 2016 in Recife, VItoria, Sao Paulo, and Belo Horizonte

 - Their Movies section has many titles I have not seen

 - On Twitter @CINEfoot

 - This festival started in 2011